ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Notification Management for Trusted Devices

-To reduce alert fatigue and improve user experience, implementations should allow users to snooze passive notifications from tracking Tags that have been explicitly marked as trusted or friendly.
+To reduce alert fatigue and improve user experience, implementations should allow users to snooze passive notifications from Location-tracking Tags that have been explicitly marked as trusted or friendly.
 This is particularly useful in scenarios where users regularly encounter the same Tag (e.g., a family member's keys or a shared vehicle Tag).

 Such snoozed Tags may also be de-prioritized or grouped separately during active scans, helping users focus on unfamiliar or potentially malicious trackers.
 Platforms should make it easy to manage snoozed Devices and review or revoke trust status as needed.
 It is also advisable to implement revalidation mechanisms, for example, resuming notifications after a period of time to prevent long-term blind spots.